kaunghz/pinvokeZan/README.md

+ # Requirements
+run.sh will not work on windows.
+If running on windows, change makefile in NativeC++ to generate a bundled NativeLibrary.dll in the C# side.

  # Native Library Integration in C#
 This repository demonstrates how to integrate a native library written in C/C++ with a C# program.
-The native library, `NativeLibrary.dll`, contains a function called `hello()` that simply prints a message to the console.
+The native library, `NativeLibrary.dll`, contains C++ libraries that were compiled from "NativeC++/src/*.cpp".

 ## Step-by-Step Explanation